 What exactly do you mean?

-Like this one and I understand
+Like this next one

 I think you are holding a gun to my head!